Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Results

 \subsection{Simulations}

-Across all 48 simulated scenarios, models that integrate acoustic and point count data (AC and ACV) were consistently more accurate, more precise, and converged more often than models using a single data source.
-The median relative bias of the latent abundance was 2.20\% for Model AV, 3.27\% for Model C, 1.05\% for Model AC, and 0.96\% for Model ACV.
-The median 95\% CI width of the latent abundance was 0.69 for Model AV, 0.85 for Model C, 0.66 for Model AC, and 0.64 for Model ACV.
-The true value of abundance was always contained within the 95\% CI of the two integrated models, suggesting both models provide accurate estimates of abundance under a wide variety of realistic scenarios.
-Further, we see only minor improvements in accuracy and precision in Model ACV compared to Model AC, suggesting the combination of acoustic and point count data can eliminate the need for validating acoustic vocalizations detected from a clustering algorithm.
+Across all 48 simulated scenarios, the integrated models (AC and AVC) were consistently more accurate, more precise, and converged more often than the single data source models (Figure ~\ref{fig:covSimulations-beta0}).
+The integrated models were more consistently precise than Model AV.
+Model C provided similar estimates to both integrated models when detection was high, but the integrated models showed substantial improvements in precision over Model C when detection was low.
+The median relative bias of the abundance intercept ($\beta_0$) across all simulation scenarios was 1.18\% for Model AV, -1.09\% for Model C, 0.56\% for Model AC, and 0.52\% for Model AVC.
+The median 95\% CI width of $\beta_0$ was 0.53 for Model AV, 0.63 for Model C, 0.42 for Model AC, and 0.40 for Model AVC.
+Together, this suggests only minor improvements in accuracy and precision in Model AVC compared to Model AC.
+All models were able to accurately and precisely estimate the covariate effect, $\beta_1$, with minor improvements gained from the two integrated models (Supplemental Information S1: Figure S2).
+Further, Model AC yielded unbiased estimates of abundance even with small numbers of high quality repeated point counts (Figure \ref{fig:randomSamplingCov}, Supplemental Information S1: Table S1), suggesting abundance can be estimated using ARU data combined with small amounts of point count data without any validation of acoustic vocalizations from the clustering algorithm.

-Some simulated data sets contained small numbers of observations, which in some cases prevented separation of the detection process from the abundance process and subsequently led to a lack of convergence.
-Across all simulations, 90\%, 94\%, 96\% and 98\% of models converged, respectively, for models AV, C, AC, and ACV.
+Some simulated data sets with a small number of observations did not allow for separation of the detection process from the abundance process and subsequently led to a lack of convergence.
 Model AV also failed to converge for some simulated data sets where abundance was high and most sites were occupied, suggesting acoustic data alone may not yield reliable estimates of abundance for abundant species.
-Thus, the integrated models also improve the ability to successfully fit models in cases where each individual data set alone does not provide enough information to separately estimate the detection and true abundance processes.
+Across all simulations, 90\%, 81\%, 94\% and 97\% of models converged, respectively, for models AV, C, AC, and AVC.
+Not only did the integrated models improve parameter estimates, they also increased the rate of convergence in cases where each individual data set alone did not provide enough information to separately estimate the detection and abundance processes.